jeffkreeftmeijer/jeffkreeftmeijer.com/_posts/11-11-28-method-chaining-and-lazy-evaluation.markdown

 ### Awesome!
 Now what?

-Now you have a library that can do chained and lazy-evaluated queries on a mongoDB database.
+Now you have a library that can do chained and lazy-evaluated queries on a MongoDB database.
 Of course, there's a lot of stuff you could still add -- for example, you could mix in [Enumerable](http://www.ruby-doc.org/core-1.9.3/Enumerable.html), add a `to_a` method and do some metaprogramming magic to remove some of the duplication -- but that's beyond the scope of this article.

 If you have any questions, ideas, suggestions or comments, or you just want more articles like this one be sure to let me know in the comments.